-IDEA Public Schools follows all dyslexia identification and screening procedures as outlined in the updated Dyslexia Handbook (2021).
-The State of Texas requires that all kindergarten and first-grade public school students be screened for dyslexia and related disorders.
+IDEA Public Schools follows all dyslexia identification and screening procedures as outlined in the updated Dyslexia Handbook 2021.
+The state of Texas requires that all kindergarten and first-grade public school students be screened for dyslexia and related disorders.
 Additionally, the law requires that all students beyond first grade be screened or tested as appropriate.
-A parent/guardian can request an evaluation at any time.
-For more information, see, Dyslexia Handbook 2021
+A legal guardian can request an evaluation at any time.